 Symbol: Title of the symbol: Description: Serial number Indicates the manufacturer's serial number so that a specific medical device can be identified.
 Symbol: Title of the symbol: Description: Consult instructions for use Indicates the need for the user to consult the instructions for use.
-Symbol: Title of the symbol: Description: ON (Power) The power supply is connected upon pushing the Power switch.
-Symbol: Title of the symbol: Description: OFF (Power) The power supply is disconnected upon pushing the Power switch .
-Symbol: Title of the symbol: Description: Warning, risk of electric shock Instrument surfaces or areas which become energized during operation are marked with this symbol.
+Symbol: Title of the symbol: UDI UDI Description: Indicates a carrier that contains Unique Device Identifier information.
+The use of this symbol is optional, but may be used when multiple data (1)04049188203953 carriers are present on the label.
+If used, this symbol shall be placed adjacent to the Unique Device Identifier carrier.
+NOTE Used to identify which information is associated with Unique Device Identifier.
+Symbol: Title of the symbol: UK Responsible Person UKRP ficrosystems (UK) Limited use, Woodlands Business Park, Milton Keynes.
+United Kingdom, MK146FG Description: The UK Responsible Person acts on behalf of the non-UK manufacturer to carry out specified tasks in relation to the manufacturer's obligations.
+Symbol: Title of the symbol: ON (Power) Description: The power supply is connected upon pushing the Power switch .
+Symbol: Title of the symbol: OFF (Power) \bigcirc Description: The power supply is disconnected upon pushing the Power switch .
+Symbol: Title of the symbol: Warning, risk of electric shock Description: Instrument surfaces or areas which become energized during operation are marked with this symbol.
 Therefore, direct contact is to be avoided.
-Symbol: Title of the symbol: Caution: danger of crushing Symbol: Title of the symbol: Description: Flammable Inflammable reagents, solvents and cleaning agents are marked with this symbol.
-Symbol: Title of the symbol: Observe the laser beam warning and Instructions for Use [] Description: The product uses a class 1 laser source.
+Symbol: Title of the symbol: Caution: danger of crushing · Symbol: Title of the symbol: Flammable Description: Inflammable reagents, solvents and cleaning agents are marked with this symbol.

+Symbol: Title of the symbol: Observe the laser beam warning and Instructions for Use ₩ []]i Description: The product uses a class 1 laser source.
 The safety notes for handling lasers and the Instructions for Use must be observed.
-Symbol: Title of the symbol: IPPC symbol Description: The IPPC symbol includes: DE - NW - 49XXXX HT o.
-MB [DB] IPPC symbol Country code in accordance with ISO 3166, a.g.
-DE for Germany e.g. DE for Germany beginning with 49
+Symbol: Title of the symbol: IPPC symbol Description: The IPPC symbol includes: HT o.
+MB [DB] IPPC symbol Country code in accordance with ISO 3166, e.g. DE for Germany Regional identifier, e.g. HE for Hesse Registration number, unique number beginning with 49 Treatment method, e.g. HT (heat treatment) Symbol: Title of the symbol: Country of Origin Country of Origin: Germany Description: The Country of Origin box defines the country where the final character transformation of the product has been performed.
+Symbol: Title of the symbol: Fragile, use with care Description: Indicates a medical device that can be broken or damaged if not handled carefully.
+Symbol: Title of the symbol: Store dry - Description: Indicates a medical device that needs to be protected from moisture.
+Symbol: Title of the symbol: Do not stack Description: Stacking of the transport package is not allowed and no load should be placed on the transport package.
+Symbol: Title of the symbol: This way up Description: Indicates correct upright position of the transport package.
+Symbol: Title of the symbol: Temperature limit for transport Transport temperature range: Description: Indicates the temperature limits for transport to which the medical device can be safely exposed.